FortuneN/FineCodeCoverage/README.md

 ExcludeByFile           Glob patterns specifying source files to exclude e.g. **/Migrations/* (multiple values) ExcludeByAttribute      Attributes to exclude from code coverage (multiple values) IncludeTestAssembly     Specifies whether to report code coverage of the test assembly

+RunSettingsOnly			Specify false for global and project options to be used for coverlet data collector configuration elements when not specified in runsettings

 Both 'Exclude' and 'Include' options can be used together but 'Exclude' takes precedence.